Sustainable Food Policy

 3.1.14 All sites use Enzyme based cleaning products.

-3.1.15 Up to 40 students are fed free of charge through our Eating Plan system allowing us to use food that would go to waste, to be used for a better purpose.
+3.1.15 Up to 40 students are fed free of charge through our Meal Plan system allowing us to use food that would go to waste, to be used for a better purpose.

 3.1.16 Infrared taps in following back of house Kitchen areas; Hospitality Kitchen, Wantage, Park Eat, The Dairy, Eat at the Square, Park House